CSCfi/csc-user-guide/docs/support/tutorials/env-guide/linux-bash-scripts.md

     [[ 123 > 3 ]]

-is **FALCE** because string 123 is alphabetically before string 3.
+is **FALSE** because string 123 is alphabetically before string 3.
 The numerical comparison:

     [[ 123 -gt 3 ]]